radudotga/website/content/post/services.md

 # Whois
 IP, ASN, domain lookups.

-# Share
-Publish files and pastes.
-Its temporary.
-Use OCIS for file storage.

 # NAT64 and DNS64
 Have IPv6 only infrastructure?
 I can help with reaching IPv4 network.